joakimfors/PyMasVis/README.md

 	pip install pyspotify

-## Usage

-Analyse a file by running `python src/analyze.py filename`.
-The result will be output to `filename-pymasvis.png`.
-Spotify analysis is done by running `python src/analyze.py -u username -p password spotify_link`.
-Result when using Spotify is output to current working directory.

 ## Notes

 PyMasVis supports WAV files.
 MP3 and other formats are supported if FFmpeg is installed.

 Histogram is calculated using a maximum of 2^16 bins regardless of real bit depth.
 The "bits" result is scaled to the presumed real bit depth.

 ## Troubleshooting